msanvarov/gin-rest-prisma-boilerplate/README.md

 ### ❓Why both Redis and Mongo?

 The design behind making the session management, Redis based, instead of Mongo based, came down to understanding that constant reads and writes to a database for cookie management were redundant.
 The focus was to leave the persistent data in Mongo and less important session-based data in Redis.
-Not to mention the performance benefits that Redis provides over Mongo based queries.

 ---

 ### ✅ Testing

-Depending on which setup was selected, tests can be executed through accessing the Docker shell or run locally.
+Depending on where the development is occuring; docker or not, tests can be executed through the Docker shell or locally.

-#### ✅ + ☁️ Test Execution When Developing in Docker
+- ☁️ Test Execution When Developing in Docker:

 ```bash
 # docker execution
 $ docker exec -it gin-rest-prisma-boilerplate_app_1 go test -v ./tests/*
 ```

-#### ✅ + 💻 Test Execution When Developing Locally
+- 💻 Test Execution When Developing Locally:

 ```bash
 # non-docker execution